 Edwards v Flamingo Land, July 2013

-Edwards v Flamingo Land seems to have been considered by the courts very much on an individual basis – looking at whether it would be a reasonable adjustment for a restaurant to allow a family to sit at picnic tables rather than in the more formal outside restaurant area, given the particular disabilities of one of the children.
+Edwards v Flamingo Land seems to have been considered by the courts very much on an individual basis – looking at whether it would be a reasonable adjustment for a restaurant to allow a family to sit at picnic tables rather than in the more formal outside area of the restaurant, given the particular disabilities of one of the children.
 This approach was not queried when the case got to the Court of Appeal.
-The claim failed for rather odd technical reasons, related to the type of service the court considered the restaurant was offering.
+The claim failed for rather odd technical reasons, related to the type of service which the court considered the restaurant was offering.

 ZH v The Commissioner of Police for the Metropolis, February 2013

 In ZH v The Commissioner of Police for the Metropolis the Court of Appeal seems very much to have taken an approach based on the circumstances of the individual case.
 It upheld a decision that on the facts the police had failed to make reasonable adjustments with an autistic boy, and rejected an argument that this unreasonably interfered with the operational discretion of the police.
 The Court of Appeal said: “Each case must be carefully considered on its facts.”